 In addition to split tunneling functionality, I made sure each of my selections excelled in other areas, including:

 - Wide selection of servers and locations

 - Capable of lifting geographic restrictions on major streaming platforms (Netflix, Amazon Prime Video, Hulu, etc.)

 - Plenty of simultaneous connections

-I will cover my testing methodology in more detail further in this article.
+I will cover the criteria I used in more detail in the testing methodology section later in this article.